John Finnemore's Double Acts: Format

 Each episode features only two main speaking parts, apart from Finnemore himself who acts as announcer.
-Additional, uncredited, voices are sometimes heard briefly.
-Each episode is a self-contained play, though four in the first series are loosely connected by incidental details, mainly revolving around references to a fictional bath supplier called Willard & Son: "A Flock of Tigers", which is set in the 1930s, features the character Edmund Willard - the father of the titular "son" - while "Wysinnwyg", "Hot Desk" and "Red-Handed" all involve characters who work for the company in the present day.
+Additional, uncredited voices are sometimes heard briefly.
+Each episode is a self-contained play, though four in the first series are loosely connected by incidental details, mainly revolving around references to a fictional bath manufacturer called Willard & Son: "A Flock of Tigers", which is set in 1934, features the character Edmund Willard - the current head of the Willard & Son family business - while "Wysinnwyg", "Hot Desk" and "Red-Handed" all involve characters who work for the company in the present day.
 Both "Red Handed" (which takes place over half an hour in real time) and "Hot Desk" (which takes place over a few weeks) are implied to take place within the time frame of "Wysinnwyg" (which covers several months), and contain callbacks to each other in the form of references to characters appearing in the others.
-John Finnemore's Souvenir Programme has also featured a sketch in which Yvonne, a character mentioned but not directly appearing in "The Rebel Alliance", gives her wedding toast.
+John Finnemore's Souvenir Programme has also featured a sketch in which Yvonne, a character mentioned in "The Rebel Alliance", who is only audible occasionally in the background, actually gives her wedding toast.